What is the Parabolic Stop and Reverse Indicator?

 Where to Find the PSAR

-The color of the current candlestick is used to place buy and sell stop orders.
+Traders use the color of the current candlestick to position buy and sell stop orders.
 When the price action is green and rising, a buy stop order can be placed above the most recent high.
 When the price action is red and falling, a sell stop order can be placed below the most recent low.
-These orders can be adjusted as desired.
+These levels may be adjusted according to the trader’s risk parameters.

 How to Identify an Invalid PSAR Quote

-What To Do When You Get An Invalid PSAR Quote
+What to Do When You Receive an Invalid PSAR Quote

 Benefits